What Does an Orthodontist Do?

 Becoming a dentist can be more challenging than becoming a physician.
 Like medical doctors, you would need to attend a decade or more of post-secondary education before becoming a dentist.
 For orthodontists, there are additional requirements beyond dental school and residency.

-The most notable part of an orthodontist’s training is passing the AAO (American Association of Orthodontics) board exam.
+The most notable part of an orthodontist’s training is passing the ABO (American Board of Orthodontics) board exam.
 The test itself contains a long written and extended practical section.
 The board exam may only be attempted after completing dental school.

 - Education: In undergraduate school, you would be required to complete a bachelor’s degree that meets all of the prerequisites to enter dental school.
 If all the requirements are met (along with a minimum GPA) you would have to pass the Dental Aptitude Test.
 If all of your scores are high enough, you may be accepted to a 4-year dental school.

-- Certification: While formal certification and licensing would come after you’ve completed residency, orthodontists must pass both a dentist license exam, as well as the AAO’s board exam.
+- Certification: While formal certification and licensing would come after you’ve completed residency, orthodontists must pass both a dentist license exam, as well as the ABO’s board exam.

 - Training: All orthodontists are required to complete a 2-4-year internship or residency.